Blyth Offshore Wind Farm

-Blyth Offshore Wind Farm was a small coastal wind farm located 0.5 mi off the coast of Blyth, Northumberland, England.
+Blyth Offshore Wind Farm was a small coastal wind farm located 0.5 mi off the coast of Blyth, Northumberland, England, and was the first offshore wind farm in the UK.

 History

 Commissioned in December 2000 as a pilot project, the project was developed by a consortium that included E.ON, Shell Renewables, NUON and Border Wind.
 E.ON were in charge of operating the farm.

 The project was the UK's first offshore wind farm, following the Vindeby in 1991 and Tunø in 1995, as well as being the largest offshore turbines erected in the world at the time.
-It helped pave the way for more than 600 bigger offshore turbines installed in British waters since then.
+It helped pave the way for more than 2700 bigger offshore turbines installed in British waters since then.